-There are some exceptions to this 180-day rule, especially in the face of widespread damage from a hurricane.
+There are some exceptions to the 180-day rule to file a claim, especially in the face of widespread damage from a hurricane.
 However, property owners should not rely on receiving an extension to the deadline.
 Instead, they should always try to do the work within the deadline.
 An experienced hurricane damage lawyer in Louisiana will help you meet the deadline and recover maximum compensation.

 What Is the 180-Day Filing Deadline for Hurricane Damage Claims in Louisiana?